line72/sardines/data/qgis/README.md

 The webservice expects our hexgrid to have a `priority` value associated with each hexagon.
 The `priority` value is used to sort the hexagons, so the visualization knows which to fill in first.
 A lower value indicates the first hexagon to be filled in.

+Also, it expects each hexagon to have a `centroidLatitude` and `centroidLongitude` indicating the computed center of each hexagon, so it can quickly do distance calculations.

 To create this, I used the opensource [QGIS][http://qgis.org/en/site/].
 I loaded in the original `Birmingham-3058.json` dataset AND the `hexgrid.geojson` generated from the `build_hex_grid.py` script.
 I also found it useful to bring in the individual neighborhoods in Birmingham, so I pulled in the `birmingham-neighborhoods.geojson` file too.

 **Please be aware, that QGIS will modify these geojson files directly, which is why I have copies of everything in this directory!**